 Once you’ve had your final interviews or follow-up with a candidate, don’t wait too long to gather the decision makers to reach a consensus about a potential hire!
 If you’re still evaluating multiple candidates, try not to leave them on the back burner for too long because the longer you wait, the more likely it becomes that they’ll be scooped up by another quantitative team.

 Outstanding data scientists and analytics professionals go off the market fast, especially if they have specialty skills or industry experience that are in high demand.
 The more you can tighten up your hiring process to make things go swiftly and smoothly, the better a position you’ll be in to secure the talent that is the best fit for your team.

 Looking to hire data science or analytics talent?
-Make sure to connect with me on LinkedIn!
+Make sure to connect with us!